 While my words were "true," my parents said they would also "probably not be appreciated."
 So I couldn't edit.
 I turned the piece in as is.
 It was not published.

 So I've found my place in the world saying true things that are probably not [always] what people want to hear.

 My words have appeared in Washington Post, Architectural Digest, The Week, The Muse, Caring magazine and other publications.

-She was a finalist for a National Arts & Entertainment Journalism (NAEJ) Award for “Arts and Entertainment Feature – Online” and "Best Arts or Entertainment Feature - Student," as well as a finalist for the Religion Newswriters Association’s Chandler Student Award for “The PK Project,” a multimedia experience chronicling the stereotypes facing preacher’s kids versus reality.
-In 2012, she was a part of a team that won a student EMMY for the broadcast "Brits take a shot at translating Kentuckian."
+I was a finalist for a pair of National Arts & Entertainment Journalism Awards as well as for the Religion Newswriters Association’s Chandler Student Award for “The PK Project,” a multimedia experience chronicling the stereotypes facing preacher’s kids versus reality.

 Read my best clips here or contact me here.